 However, while the challenge is great, so are the potential benefits.
 An accurate Digital Twin based on up-to-date data from both data sources allows for substantially more value to be extracted from the twin than a model based on only one of the data sources.
 OEMs utilize Digital Twins for advanced asset performance monitoring.
 Digital Twins also provide valuable insights into the product development process.
 However, the main benefit is the capability to provide value-adding services to operators, such as fleet health monitoring and predictive maintenance, ultimately providing the OEM with a competitive edge.

 Then the question on the mind of an OEMs is: How can continuous, standardized and reliable data exchange with operators be implemented for the digital records?
-This question deserves its own article and will be covered in my next contribution to Aircraft IT MRO.
+This question deserves its own article and will be covered in my next article.

 Subscribe to receive latest news and articles about aviation